 We’re here to answer your questions throughout the process.
 If your question is not answered below, please reach out to us via email.

-Please note that Spring 2021 programs are suspended.
-Applications are open for Summer 2021.
+Please note that programs are suspended through Summer 2021.

 Deciding to Study Abroad